 US Patent # 3,629,521 (January 8, 1970) Hearing Systems, Puharich, Henry K.

 Abstract — The present invention relates to the stimulation of the sensation of hearing in persons of impaired hearing abilities or in certain cases persons totally deaf utilizing RF energy.
 More particularly, the present invention relates to a method and apparatus for imparting synchronous AF or “”acoustic” signals and so-called “transdermal” or RF signals.
 Hearing and improved speech discrimination, in accordance with one aspect of the present invention, is stimulated by the application of an AF acoustical signal to the “ear system” conventional bio-mechanism of hearing, which is delivered to the brain through the “normal” channels of hearing and a separate transdermal RF electrical signal which is applied to the “facial nerve system” and is detectable as a sensation of hearing.
 Vastly improved and enhanced hearing may be achieved.

 PSYCHO – Acoustic Projector: U.S. Patent, #3,566,347, February 23, 1971

 DESCRIPTION: A high directional beam radiated from a number of transducers and modulated by a speech, code, or noise beat signal.
-It may take the form of radiator mounted on a vehicle, aircraft or satellite.
+It may take the form of a radiator mounted on a vehicle, aircraft or satellite.